Scotland call for Watford full-back Ikechi Anya

 Missing from the squad is Kenny Miller following the .

 With the Vancouver Whitecaps veteran departing the scene, Nottingham Forest's Jamie Mackie and Leeds United's Ross McCormack are recalled to the squad.

 "Ross McCormack's had a good start to the season and been big in games," said Strachan.
 "He was unfortunate not to be in the last squad."

 Hull City's Allan McGregor is suspended for Belgium's visit to Hampden Park on 6 September, which means Kilmarnock's Craig Samson has also earned a recall as one of four goalkeepers.

-Wingers Gary Mackay-Steven, of Dundee United, Chris Burke, of Birmingham City, Brighton midfielder Liam Bridcutt, Coventry City central defender Andy Webster and Motherwell full-back Stevie Hammell drop out of the squad following the 3-2 friendly defeat by England .
+Wingers Gary Mackay-Steven, of Dundee United, Chris Burke, of Birmingham City, Brighton midfielder Liam Bridcutt, Coventry City central defender Andy Webster and Motherwell full-back Stevie Hammell drop out of following the .

 James Forrest is a potential early withdrawal following Celtic's announcement that the winger is to see a neurologist in a bid to resolve his long-standing injury problem.

 Darren Fletcher, Steven Fletcher, Matt Philips and Gary Caldwell remain unavailable through injury and illness.

 Anya, born of a Nigerian father and Romanian mother, began his senior career with Wycombe Wanderers before spells in non-league football with Oxford City and Halesowen Town.